paritytech/polkadot-cloud/packages/cloud-core/README.npm.md

 **Core styles and themes for Polkadot dapps.**

-- Plug and play 2-dimensional themes, comprising of CSS variables, for Polkadot dapps.
+- Plug and play 2-dimensional themes, comprised of CSS variables.
 - Fonts are provided with theme templates.
 - Hosts a library of styles for UI components that are implemented with [`@polkadot-cloud/react`](https://www.npmjs.com/package/@polkadot-cloud/react).